-The new Astra will be available as a five-door hatchback or Sports Tourer estate, and with plug-in hybrid power for the first time; orders book open later this year
+The new Astra will be available as a five-door hatchback or Sports Tourer estate, and with plug-in hybrid power for the first time.
+An all-electric variant will follow in 2023

 This is the all-new Vauxhall Astra.
 The latest version of Vauxhall’s compact family car is being brought up to date with new interior and exterior styling, adopting several elements from the Vauxhall Mokka and Vauxhall Grandland SUVs.
-It's also the first Astra to be available with a plug-in hybrid powertrain – much like its French sister model, the new Peugeot 308.
+It will also be the first Astra to be available with a plug-in hybrid powertrain – borrowing technology from its French sister model, the new Peugeot 308.

 The new Astra’s styling has been brought in line with other models in Vauxhall’s range.
-That includes the ‘Vizor’ front grille we first saw on the new Mokka and more recently on the facelifted Crossland and Grandland.
-Plus, the new Astra also gets adaptive IntelliLux LED headlights, comprising 168 LED elements, which were first seen on the latest Vauxhall Insignia saloon.
+It now includes the ‘Vizor’ front grille we first saw on the Mokka and more recently on the facelifted Crossland and Grandland.
+The car also gets adaptive IntelliLux LED headlights, comprising 168 LED elements, which were first seen on the latest Vauxhall Insignia saloon.

 Inside, the Astra features a version of the Pure Panel digital cockpit from the Mokka and Grandland, too.
 This comprises a 10-inch infotainment touchscreen, as well as a 10-inch digital driver’s display.
 All models also get voice controls for the car’s functions, plus wireless Apple CarPlay and Android Auto.

-So far, we’ve only seen the new Astra in five-door hatchback form, but it has been confirmed that Vauxhall’s new electrified family car will also be available in Sports Tourer estate form.
-Vauxhall also hasn’t announced pricing for the new Astra yet, but we expect it'll start at close to £30,000 if you go for the plug-in hybrid version.
+So far, we’ve only seen the new Astra in five-door hatchback form, but it has been confirmed that Vauxhall’s new electrified family car will also be available as a Sports Tourer estate.
+Vauxhall hasn’t announced pricing for the new Astra yet, but we expect it'll start at close to £30,000 if you go for the plug-in hybrid version.
 First customer deliveries are expected to begin early in 2022.